fruxefarms/FruxePi/README.md

 ![FruxePi Dashboard](https://github.com/fruxefarms/FruxePi/blob/master/docs/img/screenshot-frame.png)

-***NOTE:** This version of the FruxePi is still under development and in prototype.
+***PLEASE NOTE:** This version of the FruxePi is still under development and in prototype.
 Our goal is to make this application effortless to deploy and run on your Raspberry Pi.
 However, until we get all the bugs worked out, this project may require the knowledge of an advanced Pi user.
 Nonetheless, if you are keen on this project and are having issues deploying FruxePi, please create an issue explaining your problem or contact <hello@fruxe.co>.*

 ---

-## Easy Deployment
+## Quick Install
 Quickly deploy the FruxePi application using Docker and the installation script.

 ### Clone Project
 Clone the FruxePi repository to your Raspberry Pi.
-Selecting `/home/pi` is a good directory to begin.

 ```
 git clone https://github.com/fruxefarms/FruxePi.git